Enabling Binary Neural Network Training on the Edge: Evaluation

-Our choice of quantization targets primarily rested on the intuition that BNNs should be more robust to approximation in backward propagation than their higher-precision counterparts.
-To illustrate that this is indeed the case, we compared our method's loss when applied to BNNs vs {\tt float32} networks with identical topologies and hyperparameters.
-As shown in Table~1 of Appendix~C, significantly higher accuracy degradation was observed for the non-binary networks, as expected.
-While our proposed BNN training method does exhibit limited accuracy degradation---a geomean drop of 1.21 percentage points~(pp) for the examples given in Table~\ref{tab:benchmark_acc_mem_energy}---this comes in return for simultaneous geomean memory and energy savings of 3.66$\times$ and 3.09$\times$, respectively.
-It is also interesting to note that the reductions achievable for a given dataset depend on the model used.
+While our proposed BNN training method does exhibit limited accuracy degradation, as can be seen for three cases in Table~\ref{tab:benchmark_acc_mem_energy}, this comes in return for a geomean modeled memory saving of 3.67$\times$.
+It is also interesting to note that the reduction achievable for a given dataset depends on the model used.
 This observation is largely orthogonal to our work: by applying our approach to the training of a more appropriately chosen model, one can obtain the advantages of both optimized network selection and training.

 In order to explore the impacts of the various facets of our scheme, we applied them sequentially while training BinaryNet to classify CIFAR-10 with multiple optimizers.
-As shown in Table~\ref{tab:binarynet_quant}, choices of data type, optimizer and batch normalization implementation lead to tradeoffs against performance and resource costs.
-Major memory savings are attributable to the use of {\tt float16} variables and through the high-precision activation elimination our $\ell_1$ norm-based batch normalization facilitates.
-The bulk of our scheme's energy savings come from the power-of-two representation of $\partial\boldsymbol{Y}$, which eliminates floating-point operations from lines~\ref{alg:bnn_ours_ste_x}--\ref{alg:bnn_ours_ste_w} of Algorithm~\ref{alg:bnn_ours}.
-We also evaluated the quantization of $\partial\boldsymbol{Y}$ into five-bit layer-wise block floating-point format, denoted ``{\tt int5}'' in Table~\ref{tab:binarynet_quant} since the individual elements are fixed-point values.
-With this encoding, significantly higher accuracy loss was observed than when $\partial\boldsymbol{Y}$ was quantized into the proposed, equally sized power-of-two format, confirming that representation of this variable's range is indeed more important than its precision.
+As shown in Table~\ref{tab:binarynet_quant}, choices of data type, optimizer, and batch normalization implementation lead to tradeoffs against performance and memory costs.
+Major savings are attributable to the use of {\tt float16} variables and through the high-precision activation elimination our $\ell_1$ norm-based batch normalization facilitates.